the-turing-way/the-turing-way/book/content/outreach/outreach.md

 Most of the content in the Turing Way Book is aimed at improving practices in your research to ensure that it is accessible and reproducible by other people working in the discipline.
 Following these practices will improve the impact your work has among other researchers in your field.
-However, research impact extends beyond improving knowledge and practice by leading to benefits for society, and researchers need to be able to communicate these benefits to the public.
-Unfortunately, few researchers invest significant time and effort into conducting outreach, which often leads to stories about research results being inaccurately represented in the media or important results not getting much attention.
-Research funding ultimately rests on projects having clear benefits for society, and an ability to communicate these benefits to the public and to public officials will help ensure continued funding for research in the future.
+However, research impact extends beyond improving knowledge and practice by leading to improvements for society, and researchers need to be able to communicate these benefits to the public.
+Unfortunately, few researchers invest significant time and effort into outreach, which often leads to stories about research results being inaccurately represented in the media or important results not getting much attention.
+Research funding ultimately rests on projects having clear benefits for society, and an ability to communicate these impacts to the public and to elected officials will help ensure continued funding for research in the future.

 This chapter focuses on best practices for outreach and communication to ensure that your research has